Espousals of the Blessed Virgin Mary

-The Espousals of the Blessed Virgin Mary or Marriage of the Virgin Mary is a Christian feast is celebrated by certain parts of the Roman Catholic Church such as the Oblates of Saint Joseph.
+The Espousals of the Blessed Virgin Mary or Marriage of the Virgin Mary is a Christian feast that is celebrated by certain communities within the Catholic Church, such as the Oblates of Saint Joseph.
 It was formerly generally observed on January 23, but was removed from many local calendars by the Sacred Congregation of Rites.

 History

 In Matthew 1:16, Joseph is described as the husband of Mary.
 It is probable that Joseph and Mary were betrothed in Nazareth.
 The term "betrothal" indicates more than an engagement.
 It was customary in that time and place to celebrate marriage in two stages, the first being the contractual arrangements culminating in consent or "betrothal".
 After a period of around one year in which the couple were preparing for conjugal living, the second stage of actually conveying the wife to their new home would be accompanied by a great feast such as the Marriage Feast at Cana recounted in the John 2:1-11.